nscala-time/nscala-time/README.md

 `x.y.z`, each letter is digit, format is used as version number.
 Meanings of `x` is not determined yet.
 `y` means major-version.
 Note that `y` is even number in any version of released `nscala-time`.
-If `y` is odd, it's development and/or SNAPSHOT version.  `z` is reserved for bug fix releases.
-Currently, the value of `z` is 0.
+If `y` is odd, it's development and/or SNAPSHOT version.  `z` is mainly used for bug fix releases.
+Currently, the value of `z` is 0 in most cases.

 ## Usage